JuanGomez12/steam_deck_boot/README.md

 # Run the cron job setup
 python3 /tmp/steam_deck_boot/cron_setup.py

-# Copy the randomizer to the folder
+# Copy the randomizer to the uioverrides directory
 cp /tmp/steam_deck_boot/animation_randomizer.py ~/.steam/root/config/uioverrides/

 # Test to see if the script runs correctly